MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-build-artifacts-v1.md

 **`ArtifactName`** - **Artifact name**<br>
 `string`.
 Required.
 Default value: `drop`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The name of the artifact to create in the publish location.
+Specifies the name of the artifact to create in the publish location.
 <!-- :::editable-content-end::: -->
 <br>